Fresh Blood

 About the Book

-Drawing on hundreds of richly textured interviews conducted from one end of the country to the other, veteran journalist Sanford J. Ungar documents the real-life struggles and triumphs of America's newest immigrants.
-He finds that the self-chosen who arrive every day, most of them legally, still enrich our national character and experience and make invaluable political, economic, social, cultural, and even gastronomic contributions.
+Drawing on hundreds of richly textured interviews, veteran journalist Sanford J. Ungar documents the real-life struggles and triumphs of America’s newest immigrants.
+He finds that the self-chosen who arrive every day, most of them legally, still enrich our national character and experience and make invaluable political, economic, social, cultural, and gastronomic contributions.